larissaevaldt/EmployeeManagement_Stella_FinalProject/README.md

-this project particular task is to managment employees of company, project tracking and also keepting the record of company clients. this project built in advance framwork larvel and use MVC(model view controller) tecnique.
+This project's particular task is to manage employees of company, add/view/update/delete, project tracking and also keep the record of company clients.
+This project was built in the Laravel Framework and uses MVC(model view controller) technique.